ydb-platform/ydb/ydb/docs/en/core/public-materials/_includes/conferences/2024/TechInternals.md

 First, we will speak about benchmarking strategies from a user's perspective.
 We will dive into key details related to benchmark implementations, which could be useful when you create a custom benchmark to mirror your production scenarios.
 Throughout our performance journey, we have identified numerous anti-patterns: there are things you should unequivocally avoid in your benchmark implementations.
 We'll highlight these "bad" and "ugly" practices with illustrative examples.

-Next, we’ll briefly discuss the popular key-value benchmark YCSB, which we believe is a prerequisite for robust performance in distributed transactions.
-Following this, we'll explore the TPC-C benchmark in greater detail, sharing valuable insights derived from our own implementation.
+Next, we'll briefly discuss the popular key-value benchmark YCSB, which is a prerequisite for robust performance in distributed transactions.
+We'll then explore the TPC-C benchmark in greater detail, sharing valuable insights derived from our own implementation.

 We'll conclude our talk by presenting performance results from the TPC-C benchmark, comparing YDB and CockroachDB with PostgreSQL to illustrate situations where PostgreSQL might not be enough and when you might want to consider a distributed DBMS instead.